 - Being overly wordy.
 The plan should not be too verbose and should highlight all the main points clearly.

 - Starting with your summary.
 Saving the summary for last can help ensure you didn’t miss out on any vital points.

 Why should I make a business plan?

 A business plan is often required when you apply for a loan or pitch to investors.
-But even if you aren’t looking for financing, a business plan can help keep your business organized and on-task.
+But even if you aren’t looking for financing, a business plan can help keep your business organized and on task.

 It should be a living document — as your business grows or shifts directions, update your plan to reflect those changes.
 Having an up-to-date business plan on hand also makes it easier to apply for financing and be prepared for lender interviews.

 A business plan can make a huge difference in getting funding for future projects.
 And it can keep you and your employees focused on the big picture.
-You can learn more about how business financing works by checking out our guide to business loans.
+Once you have a business plan, you might want to start thinking about your business’s marketing strategy.